Healthy eating

 Regular salad dressing Fat-free dressing

-Whole milk Semi or skimmed milk
+Whole milk Semi-skimmed/skimmed milk

-Regular yogurts Fat-free yogurts
+Regular yogurts Fat-free, sugar-free yogurts or fromage frais

-Tuna in oil Tuna in brine/spring water
+Tuna in oil Tuna in spring water/brine

 High-juice cordial No-added-sugar cordial or fruit-infused water